charlpcronje/dev.docs.cronje.me/src/js/vue/quasar/commandList.md

 ## Ext

-This command is used to manage [App Extensions](/app-extensions/introduction).
+This command is used to manage App `Extensions/app-extensions/introduction`

 ```bash
 quasar ext -h